tamboreslivres/tamboreslivres.github.io/music.md

 header: Music
 ---
 As part of this project, a new song “Grito pela liberdade” was commissioned.
-The song is about freedom and justice and was composed by **Mestre Cachon** with support from: **Sam Alexander** from Baque Axe, **Marcos Santana** from Tribo and **Manjerico** from Grove Capoeira.
+The song is about freedom and justice and was composed by **Mestre Chacon** with support from: **Sam Alexander** from Baque Axe, **Marcos Santana** from Tribo and **Manjerico** from Grove Capoeira.